lytedev/euler_c/readme.md

 # Project Euler in C

+*Note*: This project is always in heavy development and is for learning purposes.
+Please don't expect anything to work.
+Feel free to criticize and share your opinions.

 So I've been wanting to pickup more C. Especially since it's so widely used in a lot of the projects I'm using on my Linux workstation setup.
 I figured a good way to do this was to actually finish Project Euler and see what I can do!